Reading and Primary Sources

 Click on the Donkey and Elephant.
 What do you hear?
 Why are these animals important during elections?

-Listen to this sound clip on this page from Ben's Guide to U.S. Government.
+Listen to this song on this played by the U.S. Marine Corps Band.
 When is this music played?

 Coloring Activity